Elvis Andrus Player Props: White Sox vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff is first in the league with a collective 9.6 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 9.5 K/9, the third-best in the league.

-- The Marlins have a 4.19 team ERA that ranks 15th among all league pitching staffs.
+- The Marlins' 4.14 team ERA ranks 15th across all league pitching staffs.

-- Marlins pitchers combine to surrender the 10th-fewest home runs in baseball (66 total, one per game).
+- The Marlins allow the ninth-fewest home runs in baseball (67 total, one per game).

-- Alcantara makes the start for the Marlins, his 13th of the season.
-He is 2-5 with a 5.19 ERA and 67 strikeouts in 76 1/3 innings pitched.
+- Garrett gets the start for the Marlins, his 12th of the season.
+He is 2-2 with a 4.47 ERA and 60 strikeouts through 58 1/3 innings pitched.

-- In his most recent time out on Sunday against the Oakland Athletics, the right-hander tossed seven innings, allowing five earned runs while surrendering six hits.
+- The left-hander last pitched on Monday against the Kansas City Royals, when he tossed five innings, allowing four earned runs while giving up six hits.

+- The 25-year-old has put up an ERA of 4.47, with 9.3 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .275 against him.

 © 2023 Data Skrive.
 All rights reserved.